mozilla/data-docs/src/concepts/metric_hub.md

 from_expression = '(SELECT submission_date, client_id, is_default_browser FROM my_cool_table)'
 ```

+Segment SQL snippets need to be boolean expressions to be valid.

 ## Accessing and Using Metric Definitions

-All the definitions are automatically available in some of our tooling, such as Jetstream, [mozanalysis](https://github.com/mozilla/mozanalysis) and OpMon.
+All the definitions are automatically available in some of our tooling:

+- [Jetstream](https://experimenter.info/jetstream/jetstream/) - used for analyzing experiments
+- [mozanalysis](https://github.com/mozilla/mozanalysis) - a Python library which standardizes how experiment data is analyzed at Mozilla
+- [OpMon](https://docs.telemetry.mozilla.org/cookbooks/operational_monitoring.html) - a tool for monitoring operational metrics

 Metric definitions can also be imported into Python scripts by using the [`mozilla-metric-config-parser`](https://github.com/mozilla/metric-config-parser).
-This library automatically parses the definitions in the Metric Hub and returns their Python type representations.
+This library automatically parses the definitions in Metric Hub and returns their Python type representations.

 ```python
 from metric_config_parser.config import ConfigCollection